 Industry cannot ignore its potential to either strengthen or undermine the democratic process.
 Transparency alone won’t solve misinformation problems or election hacking, but it’s a critical first step.
 With real transparency, we can give people more accurate information and powerful tools to make informed decisions in their lives. – Alan Davidson, Mozilla’s VP of Global Policy, Trust and Security.

-Moreover, the Mozilla Foundation had previously rallied huge numbers of internet users to hold Facebook accountable for its post-scandal promises, in the aftermath of the Cambridge Analytica news.
+Moreover, in the aftermath of the Cambridge Analytica news, the Mozilla Foundation had previously rallied huge numbers of internet users to hold Facebook accountable for its post-scandal promises.
 Mozilla Corporation had also temporarily ceased advertising products on Facebook, along with providing the Facebook Container for Firefox that would evade Facebook’s tracking of people around the web when they are not present on the platform.